 Due to their calm and friendly temperaments they make great pets.
 So, if you are looking for a bird to add to your flock that won’t run when you walk up to them and won’t mind being picked up and handled, this breed would make a good fit for your needs.

 As already discussed, their egg laying ability (both amount and color) are one of the characteristics that has caused this breed to become more and more popular.
 So, if you are looking for fun colored eggs or simply a good egg layer then this breed is for you!

-Even though Welsummers are not a heavy large fowl, they are still considered a dual-purpose breed.
+Even though Welsummers are not a heavy large fowl, they are still considered a dual-purpose breed of chicken.
 This means that they are suited for raising for both eggs and meat purposes.